soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

-The first step is to create two new files.

 In the css directory add a file called 'home.css'.
 This file will override the Sencha Touch styles that are applied.

 	.mapIcon {